jordanfilteau1995/hello-world-data-service/README.md

 The DLL should now be built.
 You should see helloWorld.so.

 # Setting Up
-Move this folder to your Zowe install location and run deploy.sh
+Move this folder to your Zowe install location and run deploy.sh.
+Then, go into zlux-build and run ```ant deploy```.

 # Testing
 If you start the zssServer, then you should see the DLL being loaded in.
 To test, go to the following URL: